 Be nice.
 Or else.

-Milwaukee Creative Director Joined almost 4 years ago
+Milwaukee Creative Director Joined about 4 years ago

 Rather broken on Firefox.
 Clicking the green button does nothing.

 I am a bit surprised that the entire Uber design team didn't quit or revolt during this process.